ionic-enterprise/tutorials-and-demos-ng/README.md

 Use the `--filter` option to specify a package.
 For example, if you are interested in running `tea-taster` use any of the following commands:

-- `pnpm --filter ./demos/tea-taster dev`
+- `pnpm --filter tea-taster start`
-- `pnpm --filter ./demos/tea-taster android`
+- `pnpm --filter tea-taster android`
-- `pnpm --filter ./demos/tea-taster ios`
+- `pnpm --filter tea-taster ios`

 For more advanced uses of the Ionic or Capacitor CLIs you can also change to the package's directory and run them from there.